guizy67/host2ptr/README.md

 ## Features

-- Parses `/etc/hosts` file to extract IP addresses and hostnames.
+- Parses `/etc/hosts` syntax text file to extract IP addresses and hostnames.
 - Generates PTR records for DNS reverse lookup.
 - Supports adding a default domain to short hostnames.
 - Retains comments from the `/etc/hosts` file.